 STEPS (jump to):

-Make sure your online profile is up to date.
+Make sure your online profile is up to date and read this guide to creating a personal website.

 Make sure your research outputs are open access.
 Upload your research to LSE Research Online, the institutional repository for LSE, which will host any research produced by LSE staff, including articles, working papers, books, book chapters, reports, discussion papers, research blogs and datasets.